Healthy Homes Assessment Te Awa

 Rental Property Home Assessments Te Awa

-Property rental areas that are affected through Healthy Homes Standard.
-Healthy Homes Standards in Te Awa include each:
+Rental property areas affected with The Healthy Homes Standard in Te Awa include each:

 • Living Rooms